tpberntsen/curves/src/Cmdty.Curves.Python/README.md

 See [tension_spline.pdf](https://github.com/cmdty/curves/blob/master/docs/tension_spline/tension_spline.pdf)
 for technical documentation and [hyberbolic_tension_spline.ipynb](https://github.com/cmdty/curves/blob/master/samples/python/hyperbolic_tension_spline.ipynb) for more details of usage.
+The docstring to the hyperbolic_tension_spline also contains comprehensive information on all parameters.

 ### .NET Dependency For non-Windows OS
 As Cmdty.Curves is mostly written in C# it requires the .NET runtime to be installed to execute.